Emily sat cross-legged on

 As the Treehouse drifted around the planet, its moon crept into view; a small grey sphere suspended in the coldness of space.

 Lit up in the middle of its barren landscape was a giant glass dome containing, as Kendra had promised, an abandoned theme park.
 The twisting metal frames of the rollercoasters had all rusted over long ago.
-The bright colours of the rides were just starting to fade away after years of neglect.
+The bright colours of the rides were starting to fade away.

 "Wow," said Emily, breaking the silence.
-"It's like the most depressing snow globe ever."
+"That's one haunted snow globe."

-"There's an entrance for ships at the very top of the dome but the security system will see us coming if we fly straight through the front door," Gwen explained.
-"We should get our spacesuits on, approach the dome from the side, and cut our way in."
+"There's an entrance for ships at the very top of the dome but the security will see us coming," Gwen explained.
+"We should get our spacesuits on, approach from the side, and cut our way in."

 "Are you sure cutting a hole in the side won't...you know...let the air out?" asked Odysseus.

-"Compared to the size of that dome, one small person-sized hole wouldn't be enough to massively disturb the artificial atmosphere," Redacted explained.
+"Compared to the size of that dome, one small person-sized hole wouldn't be enough to massively disturb the artificial atmosphere.
+The machines inside will still be pumping out new air," said Redacted.

-Gwen put the Treehouse into orbit around the moon and turned off the power, plunging them into undetectable radio silence.
-The starship moved effortlessly through the frictionless void, propelled forward by momentum alone.
+Gwen put the Treehouse into orbit around the moon and turned off the power, plunging them into dark silence.
+The starship moved effortlessly through the frictionless void propelled by momentum alone.

 Odysseus looked over at Dorian with his large, protruding bull horns.
 Dorian stared back.
 "See one you fancy?"